dauryjey/dauryjey/README.md

 # 🖐🏼 Hi there

 ## ℹ️ About me
 Hey, I'm Daury Pérez, also known as @dauryjey.
-Most importantly, I'm a Frontend Web Developer, driven by passion and self-taught expertise.
+Most importantly, I'm a Full Stack Developer, driven by passion and self-taught expertise.

 + 🔭 Currently, I'm immersed in exciting projects for my portfolio.
-+ 📕 Right now, I'm diving into the pages of Beginning Database Design.
++ 📕 Right now, I'm diving into the pages of C# 12 and .NET 8 - Modern Cross-Platform Development Fundamentals.
 + ⚡ Fun fact: I have a deep love for analyzing movies!

 ## ⚙️ Languages and Tools: